IFYates/Phorm/README.md

 ## Goals
 - An O/RM framework utilising stored procedures as the primary database interaction
-- Solving a specific style of data access - not a one-size-fits-all solution
+- Enable decoupling of the database using well-defined contracts
+- Easy to determine the behaviour from the code (no "magic")

 ## Driving principals
 The are many, brilliant O/RM frameworks available using different paradigms for database interaction.